A Mixing and Mastering Guide for Newbs

 Now that we have those general points out of the way, here are some musings….

 To me, mixing starts with your room.
 The best software with the best plugins, playing out of $10,000 speakers pale in comparison to the importance of your room’s acoustic character.
 Why?
-Without getting too geeky, a room without acoustic treatment is almost guaranteed to have acoustic flaws, like too much bass, too much high end, a weird build-up at 958 hertz, etc. Now, this would actually be totally fine if the song you wanted to mix was only ever going to be listened to in that room.
+Without getting too geeky, a room without acoustic treatment is almost guaranteed to have acoustic flaws, like too much bass, too much high end, a weird build-up at 958 hertz, etc. Now, this would actually be totally fine if your music was only ever heard in that room.

-I’m guessing you want other people to listen to your song—in some other rooms—so I compare the issue of your room’s acoustic character to painting a picture in very dim, eye-squinting light.
-You think you know what’s going on, and you do your best, but when you see it in the daylight you’re pretty surprised.
+I’m guessing you want other people to listen to your music in some other rooms—so I’d compare the issue of your room’s acoustics to painting in very dim, eye-squinting light.
+You might think you know what’s going on, so you do your best.
+But, come daylight you’ll probably be pretty surprised (in a bad way).

 Herein lies the holy grail of mixing: you want your song to sound awesome everywhere.